 1/3 cup all-purpose flour

 3 cups chicken broth

 1 and 1/2 cups (360g) sour cream

 optional toppings: salsa, hot sauce, guacamole

-Add 4-5 tablespoons to each tortilla and roll up and place in your glass baking dish.
-(Do all 10).
+- Add 4-5 tablespoons of the mixture to each tortilla and roll up and place in your glass baking dish (do all 10).
 Set aside while you prepare your sauce.

-Heat a large saucepan over medium-low and melt the butter, then whisk in the flour.
+- Heat a large saucepan over medium-low and melt the butter, then whisk in the flour.
 Gradually add the chicken broth, about 1/2 cup at a time, whisking after each addition.
-Heat over medium heat until thickened (about 5-10 additional minutes).
+Heat over medium heat until thickened (about 5-10 additional minutes), whisking frequently.
 Remove from heat and whisk in the sour cream.
 Taste and add salt and pepper if needed.
-Pour this mixture over the tortillas.
+Pour this entire mixture over the tortillas.

 - Bake at 425 degrees for 20-25 minutes, until sauce is bubbling and tortillas are beginning to brown.
 Remove from oven and top with remaining 4 ounces cheese.
 Return to oven for a minute or two just to melt the cheese.
 Serve with salsa, hot sauce, guacamole, or eat them as they are!